ccseyhan/tetris-github_action/README.md

 - ARM_CLIENT_SECRET
 - AZURE_SERVICE_PRINCIPAL

-To get these credentials we use this command
+To get these credentials we use this command;
 ```
 az ad sp create-for-rbac --sdk-auth --role="Contributor" --scopes="/subscriptions/<subscription_id>"
 ```